goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 As the first step for creating the main application container object which is going to hold all other objects, you need to create an interface.
 You can name the main application container interface as ``ICollector``.
-To make this a container object, inherit from ``zope.container.interfaces.IContainer`` or any derived interfaces.
-It is recommended add a site manager inside the main application container.
+To make this interface describe a container object have it inherit ``zope.container.interfaces.IContainer`` or any interface derived from it.
+It is recommended to add a site manager inside the main application container.
 In order to add a site manager later, it is recommend to inherit from ``zope.site.interfaces.IFolder`` interface.
 The ``IFolder`` is inheriting from ``IContainer``.

 You can create a new Python package named ``collector`` inside ``src/tc`` like this::